rgaddam/Installing-and-Configuring-Weblogic---Using-Ansible/README.md

-# Install and Configure Oracle Weblogic Server & Cluster Configuration
+# Install and Configure Oracle Weblogic Server & Cluster Configuration -- Using Ansible
 Ansible Playbook to install and configure weblogic server & cluster configuration

 All enviroment variables are defined in Variables.yml & passwords in password.yml and can be encrypted using ansible-vault.